-Asked if carrying the state in November would carry special meaning, Romney said, "If I win in Michigan, then I become the president, and that would mean a lot to me personally."
+Flying home on his campaign plane Monday night, Romney joked about a past comment that drew some ridicule — and repeated it for his traveling press corps.
+"When we land, look around, and you'll see the trees are the right height," he said, to laughter.
+Asked if carrying the state in November would have special meaning, Romney said: "If I win in Michigan, then I become the president, and that would mean a lot to me personally."

-Romney is the former governor of Massachusetts, but he was born in Michigan and raised in the suburbs outside Detroit.
-His father, George Romney, ran a car company -- American Motors Corp. -- and went on to run the state as governor.
+Romney is the former governor of Massachusetts, but he was born in Michigan and raised in the suburbs of Detroit.
+His father, George Romney, ran a car company — American Motors Corp. — and went on to run the state as governor.

-In 1968, George Romney tried -- and failed -- to win the Republican presidential nomination, a prize his son is set to be officially awarded at the Republican National Convention in August.
+In 1968, George Romney failed to win the Republican presidential nomination, a prize his son is set to be officially awarded at the Republican National Convention in August.
 It's been a long journey that began nearly six years ago, when Mitt Romney launched his unsuccessful bid for the 2008 GOP nod.

 "There's another level of states that are all states that Obama won last time," said deputy campaign manager Katie Packer Gage, a Michigan native.
 "And he won't win if he doesn't win them again."

-Romney's 2012 campaign has been filled with regular reminders of his Michigan roots.
-George Romney's photo was tacked to the wall in the campaign bus through the primary.
-Supporters come to campaign rallies armed with Romney `68 memorabilia and stories about volunteering on his father's presidential campaign.
+Romney's campaign has been filled with reminders of his Michigan roots.
+George Romney's photo was tacked to a wall in the campaign bus during the primaries.
+Supporters come to campaign rallies armed with Romney '68 memorabilia and stories about volunteering on his father's presidential campaign.

 "Brings back memories," he told reporters afterward.

 Still, cars caused Romney some problems before the Feb.
 28 Michigan primary.
-During one event, Romney mentioned that Ann drives "a couple of Cadillacs," a comment that helped paint him as out of touch with Americans struggling in a bad economy.
+During one event, Romney mentioned that his wife, Ann, drives "a couple of Cadillacs," a comment that helped paint him as out of touch with Americans struggling in a bad economy.

-And while Romney's opposition to federal support for General Motors and Chrysler wasn't a big issue in the GOP primary, Democrats are already criticizing him for it.
-Romney has struggled to clarify his position, saying that he supported the managed bankruptcy that eventually structured GM.
-Still, he was opposed to facilitating it with the federal money that the Obama administration sent, and Romney attacked the bailouts during the primary campaign.
+And while Romney's opposition to federal support for GM and Chrysler wasn't a big issue in the GOP primary, Democrats continue to criticize him for it.
+Romney has struggled to clarify his position, saying that he supported the managed bankruptcy that eventually restructured GM.
+Still, he was opposed to using federal money, and attacked the bailouts during the primary campaign.